mrismanaziz/Reforestation/README.md

-## I got a reversible jacket for Christmas, I can't wait to see how it turns out.
+## Why does a chicken coop only have two doors?
+Because if it had four doors it would be a chicken sedan.